Gabaldonlab/phylome_analysis_giaco/README.md

 #### TODOs:

+* maybe add species and annotate monophyletyc taxonomy in species tree generax viz.
+Single gene trees have per species count data!!!!
+Maybe a plotly dashboard will be perfect although overkill!
+* pipeline to create species tree will mix bash and python.
+Maybe it's already easy so keep it separate
+* eccetera plots. why in stdout number differ?? recphyloxml once updated then use https://github.com/WandrilleD/recPhyloXML ----> add warning that unsampled is not counted + add example with recPhyloXML.
-*add instructions to get files to reproduce example and add files that cant be obtained.
+* add instructions to get files to reproduce example and add files that cant be obtained.
 * Documentation + errors mgmt + eventually automatic testing
 * add download phylome script.
 * add installation instructions